Soupmax22/COPEM-test/README.md

 # COPEM-test
-The COPEM is a custom, live generated test of your math skills.
+The COPEM is a custom, live generated test of your math skills, from add+subtract, to basic algebra.